mbgeorge48/messenger_interactionator/README2.md

 `dt_rename_messenger_folders` renames the folders from their original name to more readable one.
 Then appends an increment number to the end just to avoid duplicates.
 For example if the title of the chat is "Group Chat With Lots of People" it would become "GroupChatWithLotsofPeople-1"

-There's no sort of error handling so if it fails to find a `message_1.json` file it just renames it to `-<N>` (N being whatever increment the script is on)
+There's no sort of error handling so if it fails to find a `message_1.json` file it just renames it to `-<N>` (N being whatever increment the script is on).

 You can run the `dt_rename_messenger_folders.sh` before running the `dt_format_message_data.py`/`dt_group_message_data.py`.